castroal/CosmosDbClone/README.md

 ## Features

-- **Single Account Support**: currently, CosmosDbClone supports cloning within a single Cosmos DB account.
+- **Multi Account Support**: CosmosDbClone supports cloning from a Cosmos DB account to another.
 - **Database Creation**: if the target database specified does not exist, it will be automatically created.
 - **Containers Creation**: similarly, if the target containers do not exist in the target database, they will be created during the cloning process.